JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 ...if I did, I wouldn't continue to work with them! 😉

-Codecademy's engineering was -and still is- a wonderful place to work.
+Codecademy's engineering department was -and still is- a wonderful place to work.
 I'm still recommending people apply to join my old team, Web Platform.
 Let me know if you're interested!